corajr/queer-loop/README.md

 # queer-loop (WIP)

 [queer-loop](https://qqq.lu) is a simple [ReasonML](https://reasonml.github.io/)
-app that generates and reads QR codes.
-The QR codes follow a color sequence that will only progress when the app recognizes another instance of itself.
-(The name is a playful reference to the notion of a [strange loop](https://en.wikipedia.org/wiki/Strange_loop) elaborated by Douglas Hofstadter.)
+app that generates and reads Q(uee)R codes.
+Q(uee)R codes are QR codes that follow a sequence, which will progress only when the app recognizes another instance of itself.
+(The name is a playful reference to the notion of a [strange loop](https://en.wikipedia.org/wiki/Strange_loop) as elaborated by Douglas Hofstadter.)

+Only tested in Chrome (on desktop web and Android mobile).

+**NOTE: this does not yet work in iOS.
+Switching to a different QR scanning library may be needed... stay tuned.**

 ## Usage